Get the Recipe

 But what about the shrimp themselves?

 My first thought was to season my shrimp with a bit of sugar.
 Even though the Maillard reaction (a reaction involving proteins and sugars) and caramelization (a reaction involving sugars alone) are technically different, their end products share a lot of the same characteristics, namely browning, along with sweet and bitter flavors.
 Tossing my shrimp with a bit of salt and sugar before grilling them helped them brown just a touch faster.
 More sugar meant more browning, but it also ended up making the shrimp taste cloyingly sweet.
 Almost there, but still not the final answer.

 What if messing about with sugar and marinades isn't the solution?
 One surefire way to guarantee juicier, more tender shrimp is to cook them with their shells still intact.
 Those shells act as a temperature buffer, helping to keep the meat from overcooking while developing plenty of flavor in the shells themselves.

 Personally, I like being served shell-on shrimp.
-Those shells give a ton of flavor to the meat, and if you're feeling bold, you can go ahead and eat the grilled shells as-is.
+Those shells give a ton of flavor to the meat, and if you're feeling bold, you can go ahead and eat the grilled shells as they are.
 But shelling shrimp as you eat them can be a messy-fingered affair.
-Nothing wrong with that per se, but there had to be a solution that can work for those who only want to use a fork.
+Nothing wrong with that per se, but there had to be a solution that could work for those who only want to use a fork.